AlexJReid/blog/content/posts/bigtable-filtering.md

 As an answer to that, Google has other, more on-demand NoSQL products such as Firebase.
 DynamoDB has an on-demand model, making it a versatile choice for workloads of all sizes - with provisioned pricing options to save money when the workload is better understood.
 As scale increases, the price differential will likely narrow.

-In the next post we will explore implementing the [index and multi-get](#duplicate-and-multi-get) approach to make the Cloud Bigtable solution more effcient.
+In the next post we will explore implementing the [duplicate and multi-get](#duplicate-and-multi-get) approach to make the Cloud Bigtable solution more effcient.